woq-blended/woq.github.io/_posts/2015-01-03-castillo-01-initial-setup.markdown

 [andreas@woqlinux castillo]$
 {%endhighlight%}

-From the application's heroku dashboard we navigate to the NewReilc add-on and need to agree to the license agreement.
+From the application's heroku dashboard we navigate to the NewRelic add-on and need to agree to the license agreement.
 You can double check the NewRelic settings for your application with the heroku client from a command line within the projects root directory: